heathermartino/bingo/README.md

 The content of the tiles (or squares) is stored in a CSV called data/bingo.csv.
 It's a standard, spreadsheet-style comma-separated value with five columns, headed "B","I","N","G","O".
 The list of items under each letter should be the same length ... which means each row in the CSV should have 5 values (one for each letter).
 You need at least 5 rows, but can have more.
 The code will randomly pick from the entire list and put them in a random order.

-The columns should all be the same number of terms (so same number of items on each line) and should have the text of bingo tiles you want to include in those respective columns.
-Like most CSVs, if there are commas or quotes in the  that if there are commas or quite.
+The columns should all have the same number of terms (so same number of items on each line) and should have the text of bingo tiles you want to include in those respective columns.
+Like most CSVs, if there are commas or quotes in the text, you should escape them or quote them.

 Also note that if any item between the commas HAS a comma or a quote, you need to surround that item in quote marks.
 Like: